eMapR/TimeSync-Plus/README.md

 ​	Local Stretch: Reduces the y-axis to the max and min values.

 The tab bar on the right should look familiar to you as these are your keys and values, and if you hover over a tab the values for the key will appear.
+Click a value and its name will populate the tab.
+If you used comment boxes and would like to add text to them, click the expand box and begin to type, once completed a "text submitted" value will populate the tab.
+Once you are finished attributing a plot be sure to click the save button to the right of the attribution bar.
+If saved correctly a check mark will appear next to the plot name.